Conformal prediction beyond exchangeability: Experiments

 Our results are shown in Figure~\ref{fig:simulation}, and are summarized in Table~\ref{tab:simulation}.
-In terms of coverage, we see that all three methods have coverage $\approx 90\%$ across the time range of the experiment for the i.i.d.~data setting (Setting 1), while for the changepoint (Setting 2) and distribution drift (Setting 3) experiments, the two proposed methods achieve approximately the desired coverage level, but the original full conformal method CP+LS undercovers.
-In particular, as expected, in Setting 2 CP+LS shows steep drops in coverage after changepoints, while in Setting 3 the coverage for CP+LS declines gradually over time as the distribution drift grows.
-The nex-CP+LS and nex-CP+WLS methods are better able to maintain coverage in these settings.
-(In fact, in Setting 2, we see that nex-CP+WLS overcovers for a period of time after each changepoint---this is because, a short period of time after the changepoint, the fitted weighted least squares model is already quite accurate for the new data distribution, but the weights $\tilde{w}_i$ are still placing some weight on data points from before the changepoint, leading briefly to an overestimate of our model error.)
+In terms of coverage, we see that all three methods have coverage $\approx 90\%$ across the time range of the experiment for the i.i.d.\ data setting (Setting 1), while for the changepoint (Setting 2) and distribution drift (Setting 3) experiments, the two proposed methods achieve approximately the desired coverage level, but the original full conformal method CP+LS undercovers.
+In particular, as expected, CP+LS shows steep drops in coverage in Setting 2 after changepoints, while in Setting 3 the coverage for CP+LS declines gradually over time as the distribution drift grows.
+The NexCP+LS and NexCP+WLS methods are better able to maintain coverage in these settings.
+(In fact, in Setting 2, we see that NexCP+WLS overcovers for a period of time after each changepoint---this is because, a short period of time after the changepoint, the fitted weighted least squares model is already quite accurate for the new data distribution, but the weights \smash{$\tilde{w}_i$} are still placing some weight on residuals from data points from before the changepoint, leading briefly to an overestimate of our model error.)